Art Haywood

 Arthur L. Haywood III (born c.
-1958) is an American lawyer and politician currently serving as a member of the Pennsylvania State Senate from the 4th district since 2015.
-A Democrat, he is also the current president of the advocacy group Americans for Democratic Action.
+1958) is an American lawyer and politician currently serving as a member of the Pennsylvania State Senate from the 4th district since 2015 as a member of the Democratic Party.

 Early life and education

 Haywood grew up in Toledo, Ohio, the son of Arthur and Virginia Haywood.
 His mother, Virginia, was a public school teacher and education activist.

 Haywood graduated from Rogers High School in 1975.
 He graduated magna cum laude with a Bachelor of Arts degree from Morehouse College in 1979.
 A Marshall scholar, Haywood earned a Master of Science degree from London School of Economics.
 Haywood earned his Juris Doctor from the University of Michigan Law School in 1985.

 Haywood moved to Philadelphia, Pennsylvania in 1985 to pursue his law career.

 Political career

 In 2009, Haywood, inspired by the election of Barack Obama as President of the United States, ran for a seat on the Board of Commissioners of Cheltenham Township, Pennsylvania.
 He would serve for five years on the board, serving as president of the board for two years.

 In 2014, Haywood defeated incumbent Pennsylvania State Senator LeAnna Washington, who was indicted for misuse of office, as a Democratic primary challenger.
 He then won in the general election to represent the 4th district.
 Haywood was re-elected in 2018 and 2022.

 For the 2025–26 Session Haywood serves on the following committees in the State Senate: